Primary Navigation Mobile

 As an electric car, the BMW i4’s running costs depend almost entirely on where and how you charge it up.
 You’ll get the cheapest rates charging at home, especially if you’re on a tariff that gives you special rates for off-peak usage.
 Conversely, if you use pricey public charging, your costs will go up accordingly.

 In our experience with the M50, we saw a range in excess of 200 miles at a fast motorway cruise.
-Although this sounds like a big drop from the claimed figure, it’s actually quite good and makes this a useful car in which to do long distances.
-It does mean that the i4 isn’t actually all that efficient by electric car standards, with an efficiency of around 2.5 miles per kWh.
+Although this sounds like a big drop from the claimed figure, it’s actually quite good and makes this a useful car for long distances.
+It means that the i4 isn’t actually all that efficient by electric car standards, with an efficiency of around 2.5 miles per kWh.
 This may become more important as energy costs rise.
 Still, in context with other premium EVs, it’s not too bad.

 Servicing and warranty